Mayhul-Jindal/ecommerce/README.md

 - sqlc ke models use honge saari jagah
 - change name of sqlc to postgres

+- Soft delete allows you to mark records as deleted without actually removing them from the database.
+This can be useful for scenarios where you want to retain the data for auditing or historical purposes.

+- tags se better seo, recommendations, search optimization
 ## Resources
 - To learn about [sql-injection](https://go.dev/doc/database/sql-injection)